equilaterus/wikilaterus/wiki/Blender-for-Videogames.md

     * **Snapping**
         * Toogle snap [ shift + tab ]
         * Snap on the fly [ ctrl ]
+    * You can change the pivot point at the bottom of the Viewport, next to *Viewport Shading*.

 * **Selecting**
     * **Misc**
         * Mesh select mode [ ctrl + tab]
         * All [ A + A ]
+        * Invert selection [ ctrl + i ]
         * Marker border select [ B ]
         * Marker border un-select [ B + Middle mouse ]
         * Loop [ alt + right click ]